FelixW01/Personal-portfolio/README.md

 https://github.com/FelixW01/personal-portfolio

 ## Description
 Welcome to my personal portfolio website.
-A platform with an elegant and minimalistic design to showcase personal projects and content.
+A platform with an elegant, minimalistic design created with ReactJS created for the purpose of showcasing personal projects and contents.

 ## Table of Contents
 - [App Demo](#app-demo)